MicrosoftDocs/dataexplorer-docs/data-explorer/flow.md

 ### Run async control command

-Use this action to run a [control command](kusto/management/index.md) asynchronously, which means it continues to run in the background.
-When the command is complete, the action returns an ID, state, and status.
-It's important to note that KQL commands can only run for a maximum of 1 hour.
+Use this action to run a [control command](kusto/management/index.md) asynchronously, which means it will continue to run in the background.
+The action returns an ID, state, and status.
 To check the status and details of an async command, use the [.show operations](kusto/management/operations.md) command with the ID returned by this action.
+It's important to note that KQL commands can run for a maximum of 1 hour.

-If your async flow takes more than 60 seconds to run, it will fail with a "RequestTimeout" exception.
+If your async command takes more than 60 seconds to run, it will fail with a "RequestTimeout" exception.
 To prevent this issue, optimize your query or divide it into smaller parts.
 For more information, see [Query best practices](kusto/query/best-practices.md).

 #### Example